tonipohl/SecureAppsWithAzure/README.md

 This information is aimed at administrators and developers who want to learn more about the many services in Microsoft Azure in order to implement their applications and make them secure.

+## Automate Expiration Warnings for Application Secrets and Certificates

+This repository includes a robust solution designed to automate the process of sending warnings about the expiration of application secrets and certificates to application owners and administrators.
+This solution, built with Azure Logic Apps, generates a comprehensive report that includes Traffic Light Protocol (TLP) icons, providing a clear visual indication of the status of each app registration.
+The flows are customizable, allowing administrators to set thresholds for warnings and choose what data to display, leveraging all the benefits of Azure's robust platform.

+IT administrators and application owners will improve compliance by ensuring adherence to security policies and regulatory requirements, maintaining up-to-date application availability.
+Moreover, administrators will gain foundational knowledge on how to automate similar processes securely, empowering them to extend these practices to other areas of their operations.

+Find the solution in the [LogicApps](./LogicApps) directory.

 ## Azure compliance resources

 - If your organization needs to comply with legal or regulatory standards, start here to learn about compliance in Azure https://learn.microsoft.com/en-us/azure/compliance/